embaldridge/grant-proposals/Postdoc-proposal.md

 ##Broader impacts
 7)a separate section within the narrative, a discussion of the broader impacts of the proposed activities.
 <!--Inadequacy of current efforts to include chronically ill researchers.-->
 A chronically ill researcher is working with less energy, and less physical capacity than an able bodied scientist.
 While dealing with a failing body, a scientist should not also have to fight the numerous institutional barriers to remaining an active participant in science.
 Having to self-advocate for access robs the researchers of valuable and limited time and energy that he/she could use to be actually doing science.
-Many workshops/conferences lack any accessibility information, and the accessibility information that is available is often restricted to the more traditionally visible disability (vision/hearing impairment, mobility restrictions) and buried on the organizational website, rather than being provided in the announcement.
-Providing remote access/attendance is a way that chronically ill/ disabled scientists can attend workshops and conferences that allow them to remain current on cutting edge research and techniques in their field.
+However, chronic illness is only one of the many under-represented groups in science, and many scientists belong to more than one category of under-represented group.
+A more inclusive approach to addressing the problem of under-representation is taking intersectional approach to under-representation, where people can advocate to improve conditions for all under-represented groups across categories.

+To this end, I have drafted by-laws and collected signatures to start an Inclusive Ecology section as part of the Ecological Society of America, which has been submitted to the governing board for consideration.
+This section will be involved in working to provide better support to under-represented ecologists, starting with improving the conference experience for all ecologists, starting with accessibility and accommodations for chronically ill/disabled ecologists and providing training to volunteers, moderators, and staff on respecting gender identity and expression.

 <!--Tools that a chronically ill researcher can use to remain active in the field. -->